 Kieran writes extensively about the role of film in education.
 Please consider buying the books as royalties from sales help to keep Film English free.

 Film in Action is part of the presigious and multi-awarding Delta Teacher Development Series.
 This groundbreaking methodology offers guidance on taking on the challenge of the digital revolution; insights into how learners engage with film inside and outside the classroom; advice on effectively bringing film into the language classroom; and guidance on how both teachers and students can create their own moving images.

 It has over 100 highly practical activities which require little or no preparation that can be easily added to the repertoire of any busy teacher.
 All the activities have the common aim of helping learners practise and improve their English, covering all four language skills.

 It highlights the educational benefits of not just watching moving images inside and outside the classroom, but also of creating moving images.
 It also looks at innovative ways of integrating moving images into the school system.
-Film in Action is available to buy at book stores or on Amazon.
+Film in Action is available to buy at book stores or on Book Depository.